strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 ---
 title: Creating Content-Types - Strapi User Guide
-description: The Content-Type Builder allows to create new content-types (single and collection types).
+description: The Content-type Builder allows to create new content-types (single and collection types).
 canonicalUrl: https://docs.strapi.io/user-docs/latest/content-types-builder/creating-new-content-type.html
 ---

 # Creating content-types

-::: callout The Content-Type Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
+::: callout The Content-type Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
 <br>
 :::

-The Content-Type Builder allows to create new content-types: single and collection types.
-Although they are not proper content-types as they cannot exist independently, components can also be created through the Content-Type Builder, in the same way as collection and single types.
+The Content-type Builder allows to create new content-types: single and collection types.
+Although they are not proper content-types as they cannot exist independently, components can also be created through the Content-type Builder, in the same way as collection and single types.

 ## Creating a new content-type

 ![Content-type creation](../assets/content-types-builder/content-type-creation.png)

-Content types are created from the Content-Type Builder's Collection types and Single types categories, both displayed in the Content-Type Builder subnavigation.
+Content types are created from the Content-type Builder's Collection types and Single types categories, both displayed in the Content-type Builder subnavigation.

 To create a new content-type: